Jhalokati Sadar Upazila: Demographics

+According to the 2011 Census of Bangladesh, Jhalokati Sadar Upazila had 50,315 households and a population of 216,348.
+43,651 (20.18%) were under 10 years of age.
+Jhalokati Sadar had a literacy rate (age 7 and over) of 68.82%, compared to the national average of 51.8%, and a sex ratio of 1,051 females per 1,000 males.
+54,904 (25.38%) lived in urban areas.

 According to the 1991 Bangladesh census, Jhalakati Sadar had a population of 195,619.
 Males comprised 51.13% of the population, and females 48.87%.
 The population aged 18 or over was 102,890.
 Jhalakati Sadar had an average literacy rate of 54.4% (7+ years), compared to the national average of 32.4%.

 Economy

 Between 1940 and 1975, Jhalakati was famous for the only automatic rice huller in the region owned by Shudhangshu Bhushan Das (Son of Aswini Kumar Das) and his two friends (Sons of former National Assembly Member Hazi Ghani Khan).
 It was a thriving complex built on an area approximately 2 square kilometer.
 The smoke from the chimney served as a navigation landmark by passing steamers while the factory siren could be heard from as far as Barisal.
 After the company declared bankruptcy shortly after the war.
 Shudhangshu descendants eventually migrated to India and other parts of Bangladesh while his partners had stayed back to establish their own ventures.
 The massive ruins of the factory can still be seen in the west Chandkati.
-The Das family lost its honour, assets and property due to the partition of India and Pakistan leading to a dangerous military rule in east Pakistan (present-day Bangladesh) which initiated riots killing and displacing millions of Hindu Bengalis from their homes to seek refuge in India.
-Shudhangshu who inspired the name Shugandha River and industrial venture Shugandha that was founded by his two close friends shortly after the liberation war.
+The Das family lost its honour, assets and property due to the partition of India and Pakistan leading to dangerous military rule in East Pakistan (present-day Bangladesh) which initiated riots killing and displacing millions of Hindu Bengalis from their homes to seek refuge in India.
+Shudhangshu who inspired the name Shugandha River and industrial venture Shugandha that was founded by his two close friends shortly after the war.
 Ghani Khan's descendants now control the economy of the entire district till date.
 The District that once popular due to the existence of six aristocrat families (Das, Khan, Roy, Sardar, Mira, Chakrabortty) and their businesses, have now forgotten most of their contributions.